 Besides the tools I’ve already discussed, such as the kill switch and the DNS leak prevention, some features can help you improve your torrenting experience.

-Bypasser: allows you to select which programs operate through the secure VPN tunnel and those that don’t.
-This is also known as the split tunneling tool.
+Bypasser: This tool allows you to select which programs operate through the secure VPN tunnel and which don’t.
+It is also known as the split tunneling tool.

 CleanWeb: helps keep you safe while browsing the web through the VPN.
 It’s an anti-malware solution that blocks ads, malware, and trackers.
 Since many torrent sites contain malware in their ads, such a tool can be helpful.

-MultiHop: also known as a “double VPN”, this tool routes traffic through multiple VPN connections before coming out the other end.
-It may be overkill for some users, but it adds another security layer.
+MultiHop: also known as a “double VPN,” this tool routes traffic through multiple VPN connections before coming out the other end.
+It may be overkill for most users, but it adds another security layer.
 It’s rare to find this feature at no extra charge.

 Security Tests